What’s trending

 7. Enabling Slack Success (15%)

 Post implementation, you’ll need to be able to measure your success, quantify it, and track progress.
-You should know what type of info the Analytics Dashboard can provide and what actions to take based on your analytic information.
+You should know what type of info the Analytics Dashboard can provide and what actions to take based on analytics.

 Longer term, you may be expected to know how to encourage Slack etiquette, recruit Slack Champions, and potentially build a team around you.
 This also extends to championing best practices and running enablement sessions too.